kubernetes/website/content/en/docs/reference/config-api/kube-scheduler-config.v1beta2.md

 this extender.</p>
 <ul>
 <li>A pod will be sent to the extender on the Filter, Prioritize and Bind
-(if the extender is the binder) phases iff the pod requests at least one of the extended resources in this list.
+(if the extender is the binder) phases if the pod requests at least one of the extended resources in this list.
 If empty or unspecified, all pods will be sent to this extender.</li>
 <li>If IgnoredByScheduler is set to true for a resource, kube-scheduler